Get

 Senior Dogs

 Growing old is unavoidable and a natural part of life.
-Senior dogs can be more susceptible to developing age-related illnesses, and they are more likely to be taking any medication.
-Your veterinarian is more likely to suggest blood work for your older pooch.
+Senior dogs can be more susceptible to developing age-related illnesses and are more likely to be taking medication.
+Your veterinarian is therefore more likely to suggest blood work for your older pup.

 Location